Planar Tur\'an Number of the $\Theta_6$: Notations and Preliminaries

 \begin{definition} Let $G$ be a 2-connected plane graph containing at least 2 triangular-blocks.
 Let $B$ be a triangular-block in $G$.
 An edge of $B$ is called an \textbf{exterior edge}, if it is on a boundary of non triangular face of $G$.
 Otherwise, we call it as an \textbf{interior edge}.
 A path $P$ in $B$ given by $x_1x_2\dots x_m$, where $x_1$ and $x_m$ are the only junction vertices in $P$ and $x_ix_{i+1}$, is an exterior edge for all $i\in\{1,2,3,\dots,m-1 \}$ is called an \textbf{exterior path} in $B$.
-A non triangular face in $G$ for which $P$ is incident with is called \textbf{exterior face} of $B$ with exterior path $P$. \end{definition}
+A non triangular face in $G$ to which $P$ is incident with is called an \textbf{exterior face} of $B$ with the exterior path $P$. \end{definition}

-Let $G$ be a 2-connected $\Theta_6$-free plane graph containing at least two triangular-blocks and $\delta(G)\geq 3$.
-Next, we define the contribution of a triangular-block $B$ in $G$ to the number of face of $G$.
+Let $G$ be a 2-connected $\Theta_6$-free plane graph containing at least two triangular-blocks.
+Next, we define the \emph{contribution of a triangular-block $B$ in $G$ to the number of faces of $G$}.

-Let $F$ be a non-triangular face in $G$ with boundary cycle $x_1x_2x_3 \dots x_m x_1$, where $m\geq 4$.
-We may denote the cycle by $F$.
-Consider the cycle $F'$ which is obtained deleting all the vertices and edges in $G$ except vertices and edges of $F$.
-We construct a cycle $F''$ with size at most $m$ in the following way.
-For each triple consecutive vertices $x_ix_jx_k$ of the cycle $F'$ such that $x_ix_k\in E(G)$ and both $x_i$ and $x_k$ are junction vertices of the same triangular-block in $G$, delete $x_j$ and join $x_i$ and $x_k$ with an edge.
-We call the cherry $x_ix_jx_k$ as \textbf{bad cherry}, and the cycle $F''$ as the \textbf{refinement} of $F$.
+Let $\phi$ be a non-triangular face in $G$ with boundary cycle $x_1x_2x_3 \dots x_m x_1$, where $m\geq 4$.
+We may denote the cycle by $\phi$.
+Consider the cycle $\phi'$ which is obtained by deleting all the vertices and edges in $G$ except vertices and edges of $\phi$.

+We construct a cycle $\phi''$, whose size is at most $m$, from $\phi'$ in the following way.
+For each cherry $x_ix_jx_k$ of the cycle $\phi'$, an exterior path for some triangular-block $B$ of $G$ and $x_ix_k\in E(B)$, delete $x_j$ and join $x_i$ and $x_k$ with an edge.
+We call such a cherry as a \textit{bad cherry}, and the cycle $\phi''$ as the \textit{refinement} of $\phi$.